Promoting Student Stories with Merit

 Wheaton College uses a platform called Merit to publish and share student stories.
-Last year, Media Relations published more than 10,000 stories through Merit, highlighting students' participation in sports teams and clubs, performances in drama and theater, and academic honors and awards.
+Last year, Media Relations published more than 10,000 stories through Merit, highlighting students' participation in sports teams and clubs, as well as academic honors and awards.

 - Merit allows Wheaton College to widely share student stories, keeping Wheaton and our excellent students top of mind.

 - Merit creates a positive, customizable online identity for students.
 In addition to showcasing the stories published by Media Relations, students can add a profile picture, work experience, and non-Wheaton activities to their page.

 How does Merit work?

 - Students participate in sports teams, clubs, and other activities and earn awards such as Dean's List, fellowships, and merit scholarships.